 Learning Ideas for Literacy

-2. Count out loud with the group while reading the book as well as individually while they complete the activity. counting exposure.
+2. Count out loud with the group while reading the book as well as with individuals while they complete the activity. counting exposure.

-3. Have class recognize and notice the upper- and lower-case letter N’s in the story.
+3. Have the class recognizes and notice the upper- and lower-case letter N’s in the story.

 4. Encourage the student’s creativity in naming their own book monster (for those that have the capability I also ask them to come up with a name that begins with the letter N).

 5. Give them exposure to writing numbers (even if they are not perfect!).
 This can be done on small whiteboards as a group, or individually while completing the worksheet.
 We typically give students the opportunity to write the numbers 1-10 on a small whiteboard during group time.
 Doing it this way is less pressure, encourages less perfection, and gives them the advantage of looking at each other's work.
 Then for the worksheet, they have already practiced writing the numbers and only have to pick one to write on the worksheet.

 6. Have the student think through the ‘next steps.’
 Where will the monster go next?
 What will happen in the future?

 7. Use fine motor skills in decorating and creating their own nibble monster craft.